NavyaSreeKanakala/pig-hive-hcatalog-hue/README.md

   when round(tenure/12) >= 6 then 0.4*monthlycharges
   else monthlycharges end as amount_to_be_paid
 from telco_upx.telco;
-7. Statistics of number of customers according to their tenure select round(tenure/12) as year,count(round(tenure/12)) from telco_upx.telco group by round(tenure/12);
-8. Analyse how many customers are into paperless billing select paperlessbilling,count(paperlessbilling) from telco_upx.telco group by paperlessbilling
-9. Analyze the type of internet service most preferred by senior citizens select COUNT(internetservice),internetservice from telco_upx.telco where seniorcitizen = 1 group by internetservice 10a.
-Which gender is more likely to watch movies
+vii.
+Statistics of number of customers according to their tenure select round(tenure/12) as year,count(round(tenure/12)) from telco_upx.telco group by round(tenure/12); viii.
+Analyse how many customers are into paperless billing select paperlessbilling,count(paperlessbilling) from telco_upx.telco group by paperlessbilling ix.
+Analyze the type of internet service most preferred by senior citizens select COUNT(internetservice),internetservice from telco_upx.telco where seniorcitizen = 1 group by internetservice xa.
+Which gender is more likely to watch movies xb.
-10b.
 Which gender is more likely to watch tv select gender,count(streamingtv) from telco_upx.telco group by gender select gender,count(streamingmovies) from telco_upx.telco group by gender
-11. Analyze the preferred payment method of customers select count(paymentmethod),paymentmethod from telco_upx.telco group by paymentmethod
-12. Analyze the most preferred payment method gender-wise select paymentmethod,count(paymentmethod) from telco_upx.telco group by gender
-13. Analyze the number of customers who are likely to make use of technical support provided by company select count(techsupport) from telco where techsupport == 'Yes'
+xi.
+Analyze the preferred payment method of customers select count(paymentmethod),paymentmethod from telco_upx.telco group by paymentmethod xii.
+Analyze the most preferred payment method gender-wise select paymentmethod,count(paymentmethod) from telco_upx.telco group by gender xiii.
+Analyze the number of customers who are likely to make use of technical support provided by company select count(techsupport) from telco where techsupport == 'Yes'